JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 > Notice also (as per **ENS** and DNS), that **what something is** has nothing to do with where something is.

 > > And BRD PRD FRD are the why what how

+11. From SliDevJS for ppts, to realize that pandoc, latex or Typst allow us to create pixel perfect ebooks, newsletters...

+12. Astro Themes never stop surprising me.
+Embed ppts inside of them, get n8n chatbots or cal/whatsap boubles...

 ## Entrepreneuring